 The other outcome is that the amount of damages that are recovered could be reduced.
 If the degree of fault is 50 percent or less, damages can still be recovered.
 However, the damages will be reduced by the percentage of fault assigned.

-Since a higher degree of fault puts an injured person at risk for receiving a significantly low amount or even nothing at all, it may be in his/her best interest to seek legal counsel with Iowa lawyers in Des Moines.
+Since a higher degree of fault puts an injured person at risk for receiving a significantly low amount or even nothing at all, it may be in his/her best interest to seek legal counsel with Iowa lawyers.
 An attorney may be able to help establish most or all fault with the other party.